pebender/alexa-for-lg-webos-tv/docs/pages/design/skill.md

 GET <https://api.amazon.com/user/profile>
 ```

-The response contains the items the user agreed to share, including the email address.
+The response contains user_id as well as any other information the user agreed to share during account linking.

-## Linking the Custom Skill and the Smart Home Skill

-For the MCS to work correctly, the CS must share the bridge hostname with the SHS.
-The skill does this using the user's email address as a unique key into a database.
-Using the user's email address as a unique key, the CS writes the user's bridge hostname to the DynamoDB database and the SHS reads the user's bridge hostname from the DynamoDB database.

 ## The Database